What is a Human Resource Manager

-Employment for human resource managers is projected by the Bureau of Labor Statistics to grow about 9 percent by 2024.
-This is faster than the average for all occupations in the United States.
+Employment for human resource managers is projected by the Bureau of Labor Statistics to grow about 7 percent from 2021 to 2031, which is about as fast as the average for all occupations in the United States.
 Human resource managers are needed to help organizations and companies evolve to meet the different work styles and ethics of the newer generation.
 Human resource managers are needed to make sure their companies adhere to changing and complex employment laws.

 HR Manager Salary Potential

-The median annual salary of a human resource manager is $104,440.
-HR managers who work in the management of companies and enterprises have the highest earning potential at $118,320.
-HR managers in the professional, scientific and technical services industry and manufacturing industry can make $117,640 and $100,710 respectively.
+The median annual salary of a human resource manager is $126,230.
+HR managers in the professional, scientific, and technical services industry have the highest earning potential at a median annual wage of $133,980.
+HR managers who work in the management of companies & enterprises and the manufacturing industry can make $130,340 and $125,080 respectively.

 - What You’ll Earn: Salaries in Health and Human Services